markito/ktweeter/README.md

 #### On OpenShift

-Make sure you have a cluster Knative installed.
-Instructions here...
+Make sure you have a cluster Knative installed or follow these [instructions.](https://github.com/openshift-cloud-functions/Documentation/blob/master/knative-OCP-4x.md)

 #### On Minikube

-Follow the instructions here to setup Minikube and Knative. https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/v1.0.0/setup.html#kubernetes-cluster
+Follow the instructions [here](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/v1.0.0/setup.html#kubernetes-cluster) to setup Minikube and Knative.

+#### Egress traffic (Internet connectivity)

+In order to allow egress traffic you need to configure one of the Knative Serving config maps.
+An example of how to do configure minikube is avaible on the patches folder and can be applied as follows:

+`kubectl patch configmap/config-network -n knative-serving --type json --patch "$(cat patches/patch_config-network.json)"`

+This is required for the function to post on Twitter.
+For more information please check the examples [here](https://github.com/knative/serving/blob/master/config/config-network.yaml).

 ## Create a function project